kionell/osu-parsers/README.md

 // Write Storyboard object to an .osb file. encoder.encodeToPath(encodePath, storyboard);

-// Encode Storyboard object to a string. const stringified = encoder.encodeToString(storyboard);
+// Also you can encode Storyboard object to a string. const stringified = encoder.encodeToString(storyboard);
 ```